matthew-dailey/matthew-dailey.github.io/_posts/2017-04-02-java8-conversion.markdown

 The iteration order of the LinkedHashMap class will be maintained.

 So, any code relying on that iteration order ends up breaking.
-For the most part, this reliance manifests as generating String representations of data structures.
+For the most part, this reliance manifests when generating String representations of data structures.
-In other words, serialized JSON, or SQL.
+In other words, serializing JSON, or building SQL.

 ## How to fix it

+Depending on the errors, there are a few options for making fixes.

+* For JSON, performing comparison of marshalled JSON objects does not care about the underlying order of keys in maps.
+  * `jackson` is my preferred library for this
-* Use a fluent object - jackson for JSON.
-Note that org.json's `JSONObject` does not properly perform equality checks
+  * note that `org.json`'s `JSONObject` does not properly perform equality checks of JSON trees, so I don't recommend using it for this purpose
-  * mention jsonassert project, but note how it conflicts with org.json if it's already in your classpath
+  * another library I looked at was [JSONassert](https://github.com/skyscreamer/JSONassert), but it includes a duplicate class that is in `org.json` (`JSONString`).
+My project is configured to disallow duplicate classes, so this was a non-starter.
 * Use [LinkedHashMap](http://docs.oracle.com/javase/7/docs/api/java/util/LinkedHashMap.html) or
 [LinkedHashSet](http://docs.oracle.com/javase/7/docs/api/java/util/LinkedHashSet.html) to have a predictable sort order between versions of Java.